scipopt/gcg/doc/resources/devs/howtos/dotesting.md

 - [Make overviews with the raw data](#raw)
 - [Create Performance Plots to compare different runs](#plot)

-Those things will be explained in the following subsections.
+Those things will be explained in the following subsections.<br>

+#### Prerequisites
+**Python:** <br>
+Some scripts are just raw shell scripts, but some are also python ones.
+For those, you need python to be installed on your system:

+    sudo apt-get install python3

+**Python-Packages:** <br>
+For some python-scripts, you will need packages, that are probably not yet installed on your computer.
+You can do that by first installing `pip`:

+    sudo apt-get install python3-pip

+And then the needed package via

+    pip install <packackename>

 ### <a name="raw">Create Tables with raw data</a>
 A (quite raw) comparison of testruns can be done using the `allcmpres.sh` script